-The CoC Board oversees all CoC business, facilitating policy and planning to prevent and end homelessness via engaged members and strong committees addressing coordinated entry implementation and evaluation, HMIS data quality and security, unsheltered point in time count work, system performance and project performance review.
-The CoC continues to operate and improve the Coordinated Entry System (CES) launched in 2015, matching ESG and CoC funded Permanent Housing, as well as state and other PH opportunities to literally homeless individuals and families based on a common assessment of service needs.
-The CoC employs a continuous quality improvement approach to the CES and is currently focused on improving access to crisis response interventions and choosing or creating an assessment of vulnerability and service need to replace the VI-SPDAT.
-An assessment and redesign of the CES is currently underway, to identify opportunities for improvement, The CoC is also engaged in an in-depth gaps analysis to determine needs and the appropriate funding levels required to fully meet them.
+The CoC Board oversees all CoC business, facilitating policy and planning to prevent and end homelessness via engaged members and strong committees addressing coordinated access and entry implementation and evaluation, HMIS data quality and security, unsheltered point in time count work, system performance and project performance review.
+The CoC continues to operate and improve the Coordinated Entry System (CES) launched in 2015, now called the Coordinated Access System (CAS), matching ESG and CoC funded Permanent Housing, as well as state and other PH opportunities to literally homeless individuals and families based on a common assessment of service needs.
+The CoC employs a continuous quality improvement approach to the CAS and is currently focused on improving access to crisis response interventions and choosing or creating an assessment of vulnerability and service need to replace the VI-SPDAT.

 The Sacramento Homeless Management Information System (HMIS) tracks the needs and outcomes of households experiencing homelessness that are engaged with the system.
 The CoC is making significant investments of state and local resources to establish an effective Coordinated Access System (CAS) and resources for people coming into the Homelessness Response System (HRS).
 This includes increasing investments in Housing Problem Solving (HPS) training, staff supports, and cash aid available directly to people experiencing homelessness.
-The CoC's CAS includes a strong partnership with 211 and an 18+-member case carrying street outreach team launched in January 2023.
+The CoC's CAS includes a strong partnership with 211 and an 18+member case carrying street outreach team launched in January 2023.
 All outreach programs in the CoC are connected entry points or connected to entry points to the CoC's permanent housing CES and CAS for front door crisis response services.
+In addition, the County opened 11 new physical sites for behavioral health services and new state Medi-Cal incentive payment resources funded 15 additional outreach staff to help connect unsheltered individuals to health and homeless services.
+Addressing the emergency shelter and transitional housing needs of homeless persons ESG, HOPWA and CDBG funding, along with funding from other resources, will continue to be utilized for emergency shelter needs for homeless individuals and families, including an emergency shelter for men and RRH for singles and families funded by ESG and North 5th Street Emergency Shelter funded by CDBG.
+VOA also operates a HOPWA-funded transitional shelter which served 54 households in 2022.